 Thursday night was a nightmare for me.
 I was tossing and turning all night long and watching the most actual infrared weather images.
-It weren’t optimistic, because rainy fronts were coming towards Scotland one by one.
+It wasn’t optimistic, because rainy fronts were coming towards Scotland one by one.

 Friday’s dawn was really bad.
 I could hear passing downpours through the window.
 My girlfriend said: “If you had stayed in Cambridge you would make the observation, but here you will have nothing”.
-Despite of the fatal weather conditions I decided to leave our hotel quite early, around 7:00 and go ahead heading north-west.
+Despite the fatal weather conditions I decided to leave our hotel quite early, around 7:00 and go ahead heading north-west.

 When we left Ullapool, the weather started to improve.
-The thick dark clouds gaves a way for sunny spells and patches of blue sky.
+The thick dark clouds gave way for sunny spells and patches of blue sky.
 After around 20 minutes way in Drumrunie we turned left into Achnahaird.
 This way was really narrow and difficult to beat due to many bends and sheep coming constantly across the road (Pic.8).

 My basic goal during this almost total solar eclipse was watching the decreasing density of light.
 I imaged this phenomenon in four directions:

-– South east (Sequence A), towards the eclipsed Sun (Pic.15),
+– Southeast (Sequence A), towards the eclipsed Sun (Pic.15),

 – west (Sequence B) in order to capture the darkening sky before the maximum eclipse (Pic.16,17),

 – north northwest (NNW) (Sequence C), opposite to the crescent Sun, in order to chase the Moon’s shadow in the Earth’s atmosphere (Pic.18,19),